phadjido/parallel_face_detector/README.md

 Concurrency and Computation: Practice & Experience, 21(15):1819-1837, October 2009.
 https://doi.org/10.1002/cpe.1389

-We present the development of a novel high-performance face detection system using a neural network-based classification algorithm and an efficient parallelization with OpenMP.
+Abstract: We present the development of a novel high-performance face detection system using a neural network-based classification algorithm and an efficient parallelization with OpenMP.
 We discuss the design of the system in detail along with experimental assessment.
 Our parallelization strategy starts with one level of threads and then exploits nested parallel regions to improve the image-processing capability by up to 19%.
 The presented system can process images in real-time (38 images/sec) by sustaining almost linear speedups on a system with a quad-core processor and a particular OpenMP runtime library.

 # How to build and run the face detector